 Our schools provide a safe environment where students learn a challenging curriculum based on the Florida State Standards.
 Okaloosa consistently ranks among the top school districts in the State of Florida at all levels of student achievement.

-As part of our commitment to excellence, our entire school District has been accredited by SACS-CASI.
-Our students score above the State and national averages on standardized tests, including the SAT and ACT.
+As part of our commitment to excellence, our entire school district has been accredited by SACS-CASI.
+Our students score above the state and national averages on standardized tests, including the SAT and ACT.

-According to the annual Post-secondary Plan, 64% of the graduating seniors indicate that they plan to go on to higher education or to technical training.
+According to the annual Post-secondary Plan, 64% of the graduating seniors indicate that they plan to go on to higher education or technical training.

 A fleet of 231 school buses transports over 16,000 students more than 3.2 million miles per year in addition to 182,000 miles for extra-curricular activities and field trips.

 Advanced Academic Opportunities

 Okaloosa County's high schools offer a wide variety of advanced academic opportunities designed to help students build a strong foundation for long-term educational success: